mlnotebook/mlnotebook.github.io/content/post/neuralnetwork.md

 [100]:{{< relref "#toctop" >}}

-_Some of the ideas notation in this tutorial comes from the good videos by [Ryan Harris](https://www.youtube.com/playlist?list=PL29C61214F2146796 " NN Videos")_
+_Some of the ideas and notation in this tutorial comes from the good videos by [Ryan Harris](https://www.youtube.com/playlist?list=PL29C61214F2146796 " NN Videos")_